TerraByteDev/SkyFactionsReborn/.github/ISSUE_TEMPLATE/bug-report.md

 assignees: Skullians

 ---

-**Describe the bug**
+- type: textarea
+  attributes:
+    label: Describe the Bug
-A clear and concise description of what the bug is.
+    description: A clear and concise description of what the bug is.

-**To Reproduce**
+  validations:
+    required: true

+- type: textarea
+  attributes:
+    label: To Reproduce
-Steps to reproduce the behavior:
-Include media (images, videos, whatever).
+    description: Steps to reproduce the unintended behaviour.
+Include media (images, videos, whatever) if possible.

-**Expected behavior**
+  validations:
+    required: true

+- type: textarea
+  attributes:
+    label: Expected Behaviour
-A clear and concise description of what you expected to happen.
+    description: A clear and concise description of what you expect to happen.

-**Screenshots**
+  validations:
+    required: true

+- type: textarea
+  attributes:
+    label: Screenshots / Videos
-If applicable, add screenshots to help explain your problem.
+    description: If applicable, add screenshots or videos to help explain your problem.

-**Server Information**
-1. Server Software (Paper, Pufferfish w/ Build Number)
-2. Plugin Version

-**Logs**
+  validations:
+    required: true

+- type: textarea
+  attributes:
+    label: Sever Information
+    description: Please provide information about your server (Server Software & Plugin Version)
+  validations:
+    required: true

+- type: textarea
+  attributes:
+    label: Server Logs
-Please upload your entire server logs via https://mclo.gs/.
-This will hide any personal information.
+    description: Please upload your entire server logs via https://mclo.gs/.
+This will hide any personal information (e.g. IPs)

-**Additional context**
+  validations:
+    required: true

+- type: textarea
+  attributes:
+    label: Additional Context
-Add any other context about the problem here.
+    description: Add any other context about the problem here.
+  validations:
+    required: true

 **Is there an existing issue for this?**
 - [ ] I have searched current existing issues before creating this.